jesusepfvazquez/jesusepfvazquez/content/authors/admin/_index.md

 title: Jesus E. Vazquez
 ---

-I'm a Ph.D. candidate in Biostatistics at the University of North Carolina - Chapel Hill.
-My dissertation focuses on methods to estimate model parameters that characterize the symptom trajectory of mentally degenerative diseases such as Huntington disease.
+Hola!
+My name is Jesus, and I’m a Ph.D. candidate in Biostatistics at the University of North Carolina at Chapel Hill working under the direction of Dr. Tanya P. Garcia.
+As a member of the [MIND Lab](https://tpgarcia.github.io), my research explores estimators from the missing data literature and how these must be adapted for other types of incomplete data --- such as right-censored covariates.

+My dissertation, “Advancing Huntington Disease Modeling: Robust and Efficient Solutions for Right‐Censored Covariates,” tackles the challenge of censored covariates by adapting existing missing data methods and developing new techniques.
+My work aims to improve the understanding of the symptom progression of neurodegenerative diseases like Huntington.